moveit/moveit_tutorials/doc/urdf_srdf/urdf_srdf_tutorial.rst

 * `URDF ROS Wiki Page <http://www.ros.org/wiki/urdf>`_ - The URDF ROS Wiki page is the source of most information about the URDF.
 * `URDF Tutorials <http://www.ros.org/wiki/urdf/Tutorials>`_ - Tutorials for working with the URDF.
-* `Solidworks URDF Plugin <http://www.ros.org/wiki/sw_urdf_exporter>`_ - A plugin that lets you generate a URDF directly from a Solidworks model.
+* `SOLIDWORKS URDF Plugin <http://www.ros.org/wiki/sw_urdf_exporter>`_ - A plugin that lets you generate a URDF directly from a SOLIDWORKS model.

 Important Tips
 ^^^^^^^^^^^^^^